 According to Time, when they did a 10-year follow up on the questionnaire, 14,200 had died.
 What they concluded was those who consumed one cup a day had a lower risk of early death by 8-percent, six to seven cup a day drinkers had a 16-percent lower rate, and 14-percent for those who drank eight or more cups per day compared to non-coffee drinkers.

-You're probably jumping for joy right now finally getting some good news about your caffeine addiction, or perhaps you've got a made case of the jitters.
-If it's the latter, you can switch to decafe and still celebrate because researchers found that there was little difference between whether or not the coffee was caffeinated.
+You're probably jumping for joy right now finally getting some good news about your caffeine addiction, or perhaps you've got a mad case of the jitters.
+If it's the latter, you can switch to decaf and still celebrate because researchers found that there was little difference between whether or not the coffee was caffeinated.

 While the lead researcher and research fellow at the National Cancer Institute Dr. Erikka Loftfield says additional studies are still needed, she did say,